Titanic survivor Lady Duff Gordon's letter fetched over $11k.

-A letter from a British aristocrat who survived the sinking of the Titanic fetched thousands of dollars in a Boston auction more than a century after the disaster.
+A letter from a British aristocrat who survived the sinking of the Titanic fetched thousands of dollars in a Boston auction, in Jan 2015, more than a century after the disaster.

 Lucy, Lady Duff Gordon and her husband Sir Cosmo Duff Gordon were the target of criticism when it was alleged that they had bribed their way onto an almost empty lifeboat as the Titanic, which they were first-class passengers on, was sinking.

 The two-page letter was written by Lady Duff Gordon in London a month after the disaster in 1912.

 In her letter to a friend, the 48-year-old fashion designer wrote: "How kind of you to send me a cable of sympathy from New York on our safety."

 "According to the way we’ve been treated by England on our return we didn’t seem to have done the right thing in being saved at all!!!!
 Isn’t it disgraceful.”